Yann39/self-hosted/README.md

 ## User

 When installing **Armbian**, you should have been asked to create a **regular user account** that is **sudo** enabled.
-We will just use that user for the whole guide.
+We will simply use that user for the whole guide.

 For security reasons, do not use the `root` user directly.
 If you run a program as root and a security flaw is exploited, the attacker has access to the whole system without restriction.